Ungifted: Reception

-Ungifted has received reviews from School Library Journal, Voice of Youth Advocates (VOYA), ALA Booklist, the National Post, Publishers Weekly, New York Times Book Review, the Horn Book Guide, Children's Literature, Junior Library Guild, and Kirkus Reviews.
+Ungifted has received positive reviews from School Library Journal, Voice of Youth Advocates (VOYA), ALA Booklist, the National Post, Publishers Weekly, New York Times Book Review, the Horn Book Guide, Children's Literature, Junior Library Guild, and Kirkus Reviews.
 School Library Journal described the story as "unpretentious and universally appealing".
 Booklist labelled the conclusion as "satisfying".
 New York Times wrote that the novel is "brisk, heartfelt and timely".
 Children's Literature described the story as "unique" and the novel as "easily read", "nice" and "safe".
 Children's Lit also recommended it for "middle school students who don't feel they belong" and as an "ideal selection for classroom study" with "well-developed" characters and "many layers of 'drama'".
 Voice Of Young Advocates praised the novel by describing Ungifted as "humorous", "quirky", and "feel-good".
 The novel was also praised as "a gem for readers looking for a story", and the plot as "touching, without being overly sentimental".
 VOYA recommended Ungifted for "middle school readers who are looking for a funny and quick read".